AI’s Sources of Truth: How Chatbots Cite Health Information

 Limitations

-The findings represent a snapshot of model behavior at a single point in time.
-Since generative AI systems are frequently updated and retrained, citation patterns may shift in future iterations.
+Findings represent a snapshot at a single point in time.
+Citation patterns may shift as generative AI systems are updated and retrained.

 Our healthcare growth teams works closely with you to design strategies tailored to your unique goals and market dynamics, fully focused on growth.